 Divers and snorkelers in the Perhentians get to enjoy excellent visibility and reefs in fairly good condition.
 Plenty of reef sharks, barracudas, turtles, and even occasional mantas and whale sharks keep things interesting!

 Snorkel trips can be booked at kiosks on the beach.
 These usually include a boat trip to several snorkeling sites including Shark Point where blacktip reef sharks dazzle and spook a few snorkelers.
 Yes, these are those trips where you'll be surrounded by people in life vests splashing on the surface.
 For a more personal snorkeling experience, rent your own gear and hire a boat or head to Coral Bay.

 The Perhentian Islands are located on the northeast coast of Malaysia, only around 40 miles from the border of Thailand.

 Unless your resort has agreed to provide transportation to the islands via private/charter boat, you will have to purchase a speedboat ticket in Kuala Besut.
-The price of the ticket includes return fare so save your ticket.
+The price of the ticket usually includes return fare; save your ticket.
 You'll be asked to pay an additional conservation fee at the jetty before departure.

 The Perhentian Islands are practically shut down during the winter months; it's a bad idea to visit between November and March.
 Rough seas and very few visitors force many hotels, shops, and restaurants to close up for the year.

-While you can still charter a boat from Kuala Besut to either island, you may find yourself completely alone -- aside from a handful of permanent residents -- with few options during the rainy winter months.
+Although, anything is possible on the road.
+You can still charter a boat from Kuala Besut to either island, but you may find yourself mostly alone — aside from a handful of permanent residents — with fewer options during the rainy winter months.

-The peak season in the Perhentian Islands runs between June and August; accommodation can become very expensive and competitive with backpackers even sleeping on the beach or in receptions as they wait for rooms to come open!
+Kuala Lumpur gets storms throughout the year, but the peak season in the Perhentian Islands runs between June and August.
+Accommodation can become very expensive and competitive with backpackers even sleeping on the beach or in receptions as they wait for rooms to come open!